-As of Decemb er 31,
+As of Decen As of December 31,

 2014 2015

-\$ \$
+\$

-13,979,270 14,011,827
+Customer A 13,979,270 14,011,827

 14. Related Party Balances and Transactions

 The table below sets forth major related parties and their relationships with the Group:

 Company Name Relationship with the Group E-House Under the common control of E-House Holdings SINA Mr. Charles Chao, co-chairman of E-House, is SINA's chairman and chief executive officer Beijing China Real Estate Research Association Mr. Xin Zhou, co-chairman and chief executive officer of E-House, is the Technology Ltd. ("CRERAT") legal representative of CRERAT, and E-House owns 51% of CRERAT